qixiang03/Kattis-Problem-Solution/bit-by-bit/README.md

 # Bit by Bit Problem

 ## Problem Description
+This script implements a solution for a [Bit by Bit Problem](https://open.kattis.com/problems/bitbybit).
 A brand new Ultra-CISC microprocessor has a collection of instructions for manipulating individual bits of one of its 32-bit registers.
 The instructions work as described in the following table.
 In all cases, bit 0 is the low-order bit and bit 31 is the high-order bit.
 The representation of the instruction set makes it impossible to try to manipulate bits outside this range.

 | Instruction | Description |